 - Check if your speakers are connected to your computer.

-- Make sure your speakers are not on mute, which is a common mistake that many make.
+- Make sure your speakers are not on mute, which many make a common mistake.

 - Try connecting your speakers to a different USB port.